machine-learning-and-security/machine-learning-and-security.github.io/index.md

 11:30 - Contributed Talk #3: *BadNets: Identifying Vulnerabilities in the Machine Learning Model Supply Chain* by Tianyu Gu, Brendan Dolan-Gavitt and Siddharth Garg

 11:45 - Poster Spotlights #2

+* *Interpretation of Neural Networks is Fragile* by Amirata Ghorbani

+* *Thermometer Encoding: One Hot way to resist Adversarial Examples* by Jacob Buckman

+* *Adversarial Patch* by Tom Brown

+* *Distributionally Robust Deep Learning as a Generalization of Adversarial Training* by Matthew Staib

+* *Certifiable Distributional Robustness with Principled Adversarial Training* Aman Sinha

+* *Formal Guarantees on the Robustness of a Classifier against Adversarial Manipulation* by Matthias Hein

+* *Query-limited Black-box Attacks to Classifiers* by Suya FNU

+* *JPEG-resistant Adversarial Images* by Richard Shin

 12:00 - Lunch